secretstartups/handbook/content/handbook/eba/_index.md

 - Meetings should be scheduled for 25 minutes or 50 minutes.
 As a general guideline meetings should not be scheduled to the full 30/60 minute mark
 - If the call is with any Google company, use Hangouts instead of Zoom.
 - For meetings at Mission Control and another guest joining via video call: The EBA will schedule an additional ten minutes before the appointment to test the zoom room system.
-- For meetings or lunch/dinner appointments, always make sure to add the address in the invite of the location where it’s scheduled.
+- For meetings or lunch/dinner appointments, always make sure to add the address in the invite of the location where it's scheduled.
 - Make sure to plan travel time (in a separate calendar item, just for the exec) before and after the meeting in case another meeting or call should follow.
 - After each meeting with a potential investor, make sure to update Airtable with the information on these meetings.